 Get exclusive member benefits & effect social change.
 Join Today

-An ear tube insertion is when a doctor inserts tiny tubes (tympanostomy tube or grommet) into the eardrum to reduce the occurrence of ear infections and allow drainage of excess fluids.
+An ear tube insertion is when a doctor inserts tiny tubes, known as tympanostomy tubes or grommets, into the eardrum to reduce the occurrence of ear infections and allow drainage of excess fluids.
 The procedure is very common and poses minimal risks.
-The procedure is more common for children, who suffer ear infections more often than adults.
+An ear tube insertion is more common for children, who tend to suffer ear infections more often than adults.

 According to the American Academy of Otolaryngology, ear tube insertion is the most common childhood surgery performed with anesthesia.
-Bacteria that travel from the nasal cavity into the ear during a cold or other respiratory ailment are typically the cause.
-The influx of bacteria stimulates inflammation and causes a fluid buildup behind the eardrum.
+The procedure is usually performed because of bacteria that travel from the nasal cavity into the ear during a cold or other respiratory ailment.
+This influx of bacteria stimulates inflammation and causes a fluid buildup behind the eardrum.

-Adults can also get ear infections, but children get them more often because they have smaller eustachian tubes that are more likely to clog.
-The National Institute on Deafness and Other Communication Disorders says that 5 out of 6 children will have at least one ear infection by their 3rd birthday.
+Adults can also get ear infections, but children get them more frequently because they have smaller eustachian tubes that are more likely to clog.
+The National Institute on Deafness and Other Communication Disorders says that five out of six children will have at least one ear infection by their third birthday.

-Many times, ear infections will go away on their own, but antibiotics can treat them effectively as well.
-Sometimes, however, a person will experience recurrent ear infections and fluid buildup, or go for months with an ear infection that won’t heal.
+Ear infections will often go away with time, but antibiotics can treat them effectively as well.
+Sometimes, however, a person will experience recurrent ear infections and fluid buildup, or have an ear infection that won’t heal for months.
 These issues can cause problems that may lead to hearing loss, behavioral issues, and speech development delays in children.

-Individuals who suffer severe ear infections that spread to nearby tissues and bones or suffer a pressure injury from flying or deep sea diving may also experience similar symptoms that require an ear tube procedure.
+Individuals who suffer from severe ear infections that spread to nearby tissues and bones, or experience a pressure injury from flying or deep sea diving may also require an ear tube insertion.

 Ear tube insertion, also called myringotomy and tympanostomy tube placement, is a very common procedure performed under general anesthesia.
-The patient is asleep and breathing on their own.
-The surgical team monitors heart rate, blood pressure, and blood oxygen throughout the procedure.
+During the procedure, the patient is asleep and breathing on their own.
+The surgical team monitors heart rate, blood pressure, and blood oxygen throughout the surgery.

 The actual surgery takes only about 10 to 15 minutes.
-The surgeon performs the following steps:
+During this time, the surgeon performs the following steps:

-Ear tube insertion is very common and safe.
+Ear tube insertion is a common and safe procedure.
 On rare occasions, however, complications may occur.
 Check with your doctor if you:

-Patients typically stay in the recovery room for a short time and leave the hospital on the same day.
-To reduce chances of infection, the doctor may prescribe antibiotics or eardrops, and you may use over-the-counter pain relievers for any discomfort.
+After the surgery, patients typically stay in the recovery room for a short time and leave the hospital on the same day.
+To reduce your chances of infection, the doctor may prescribe antibiotics or eardrops, and you may use over-the-counter pain relievers for any discomfort.

-The good news is that after surgery, most people experience far fewer ear infections and recover faster from any infections they have.
+The good news is that after surgery, most people experience far fewer ear infections and recover faster from any infections they do get.
 They also sleep more soundly, hear better, and feel better in general.

 Written by: Colleen M. Story